1. Blog

 Graphics Processing Units (GPUs) and Tensor Processing Units (TPUs) designed specifically for accelerating AI computations are incredibly efficient at their jobs but demand significant amounts of power.
 In larger models with billions of parameters, like BERT and GPT-4, the systems require extended amounts of training on these TPUs and GPUs, which further increases energy usage.

-Additionally, the vast amounts of data used in AI training require robust storage solutions that also consume electricity.
+Additionally, the vast amounts of data used in developing an AI tool and training it, require robust storage solutions that also consume electricity.
 The process of transferring data between storage and data processing units, known as data movement, presents another point of high energy usage.
 The combination of the required hardware, storage, data transit, and model training needs of AI creates a hefty energy bill.

 Comparison with Other Industries